Phenakistoscope: Invention

 The phenakisticope was invented almost simultaneously around December 1832 by the Belgian physicist Joseph Plateau and the Austrian professor of practical geometry Simon Stampfer.

 As a university student Plateau noticed in some early experiments that when looking from a small distance at two concentric cogwheels that turned fast in opposite directions, it produced the optical illusion of a motionless wheel.
 He later read Peter Mark Roget's 1824 article Explanation of an optical deception in the appearance of the spokes of a wheel when seen through vertical apertures which addressed the same illusion.
 Plateau decided to investigate the phenomenon further and later published his findings in Correspondance Mathématique et Physique in 1828.
 In a letter to the same scientific periodical dated December 5, 1829 he presented his (still nameless) Anorthoscope, a disc that turns an anamorphic picture into a normal picture when it is spun fast and seen through the four radial slits of a counter-rotating black disc.
 This invention was later marketed, for instance by Newton & Co in London.

 On 10 December 1830 Michael Faraday presented a paper at the Royal Institution of Great Britain called On a Peculiar Class of Optical Deceptions about the optical illusions that could be found in rotating wheels.
 He referred to Roget's paper and described his associated new findings.
-Much was similar to what Plateau had published and Faraday not only acknowledged this publicly but also corresponded with Plateau personally and sent him his paper.
+Faraday had not been aware that Plateau had already published many similar explanations for similar phenomena.
+After this became clear, he wrote Plateau to honour his earlier work.
 Some of Faraday's experiments were new to Plateau and especially the one with a fixed image produced by a turning wheel in front of the mirror inspired Plateau with the idea for new illusions.
 In July 1832 Plateau sent a letter to Faraday and added an experimental disc with some "anamorphoses" that produced a "completely immobile image of a little perfectly regular horse" when rotated in front of a mirror.
 After several attempts and many difficulties he constructed a working model of the phénakisticope in November or December 1832.
 Plateau published his invention in a 20 January 1833 letter to Correspondance Mathématique et Physique.
 He believed that if the manner of producing the illusions could be somehow modified, they could be put to other uses, "for example, in phantasmagoria".